Cannes wouldn't be Cannes without the yachts and casinos, glamour and glitz but there is plenty more glamour to enjoy throughout France .

 Gorge du Verdon – France's answer to the Grand Canyon might be smaller than its American equivalent, but it's no less beautiful.
 The Gorge du Verdon is where an Alpine river plunges down a magnificent valley.
 The limestone cliffs and natural lakes are served by a maze of hiking, cycling and horseback riding trails connecting tiny villages.

-Jardins de Giverny – Claude Monet's hazy floral paintings immortalised his garden in Giverny, northwest of Paris.
+Jardins de Giverny – Claude Monet's hazy floral paintings immortalised his, northwest of Paris.
 These have largely been preserved to reflect the glorious floral abundance enjoyed by the impressionist artist and are now open to the public.

 Paris – All good trips to France begin and end in Paris.
 There's enough in this city to sustain many repeat visits.
 In fact there's enough in the Louvre Museum to sustain many repeat visits.